MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ### Ransomware activity

 Ransomware is a cyberattack in which an attacker locks victims out of their devices or blocks them from accessing their files until the victim pays a ransom.
 Ransomware can be spread by a malicious shared file or compromised network.
 Defender for Cloud Apps uses security research expertise, threat intelligence, and learned behavioral patterns to identify ransomware activity.
-For example, a high rate of file uploads, or files deletions, may represent an encryption process that is common among ransomware operations.
+For example, a high rate of file uploads, or files deletions, might represent an encryption process that is common among ransomware operations.

 This detection establishes a baseline of the normal working patterns of each user in your organization, such as when the user accesses the cloud and what they commonly do in the cloud.